SwitchCraftCC/sc-peripherals/README.md

 Please note that each custom SwitchCraft mod has its own license, so check the license of each mod before using it in your modpack.

+## Differences from OpenComputers

+- 3D printers, ink cartridges are simpler to craft
+  - The ink cartridge recipe is crafted as a filled cartridge to begin with, but a refill recipe is still provided
+- 3D printers do not require the use of energy
+- 3D printers have externally-visible progress bars for chamelium and ink levels
+- First-class ComputerCraft peripheral API support
+- `print3d` program included in the ROM by default via a data pack in the mod
+  - Printing can be safely terminated by the user, and it will automatically stop after the current item is finished
+  - `print3d stop` command to stop a printer via the CLI
+  - Uses [3dj format](#3dj-format) instead of 3dm (converter here: https://3dj.lem.sh/)
+- Default maximum shape count (configurable) for each state of a print raised from 24 to 128
+- The default maximum light level in printed models is now 7 instead of 8 - this is now equivalent to a redstone torch
+  - Prints can still be crafted with 8 pieces of glowstone dust to reach maximum brightness level
+- 3D prints are waterloggable
+- The included "white" texture name changed from `opencomputers:blocks/white` to `sc-peripherals:block/white`
+- Print models are more efficiently cached, so chunks with lots of identical prints will only bake the print model once
+  - Note that this is not the be-all and end-all of performance, there may still be a lot of vertex data to upload to the chunk

 ## .3dj format

 The 3dj format was created as a more versatile alternative for processing and storing 3D models compared to the old